 What Uber giveth, Uber can taketh away.
 On May 9, Uber and Lyft stopped operating in Austin, Texas, after spending over $10 million to lobby Austin’s citizens against a city ordinance that would require ride-sharing drivers to get background checks.
 Voters upheld the ordinance, and the two companies pulled out of the city two days later.

 That put 10,000 drivers out of work, and thousands more people out of rides.
 But Austin’s community and other transportation network companies (TNCs) have quickly moved on.
 On May 23, a group of Austin citizens announced a new nonprofit ride-sharing company, RideAustin, which will start providing rides to citizens in June.
 The app is available to download, and drivers are already signing up with the service.
 Meanwhile, TNCs like GetMe, Wingz, and Fare have also started operating in the city as multiple upstart services jockey to fill an Uber-sized hole.
-Uber and Lyft’s abrupt departure left a community heavily dependent on cars in the lurch.

 “We have a gap that we need to fill,” says Austin mayor Steve Adler.
 “We’re trying to help facilitate these drivers getting back to work as quickly as we can.”